Tariffs Push Appliance Prices Up — Repair Demand Surges

 The Manufacturer Response

-Major manufacturers are responding in three ways.
-First, selective price increases — Whirlpool raised list prices 6-10% in January, LG followed with 8-12% in February, and Samsung announced "market adjustments" effective April 1.
-Second, sourcing shifts — several manufacturers are accelerating plans to move production to tariff-exempt or reduced-tariff countries, but retooling takes 18-36 months.
-Third, promotional financing — 0% APR for 24 months on new purchases, which maintains unit volume but compresses manufacturer margins.
+Major manufacturers are responding in three broad ways.
+First, selective list-price increases to offset higher input and import costs.
+Second, sourcing shifts — accelerating plans to move production to tariff-exempt or reduced-tariff countries, though retooling a major line typically takes years, not months.
+Third, promotional financing such as extended 0% APR offers, which props up unit volume but compresses margins rather than removing the underlying cost.

 For related analysis, see our coverage of the DOE 2027 efficiency standards and the appliance repair workforce shortage.